 But she was a monster, it’s perfectly clear.

 One day in her cottage she heard a loud knock,

 So she went to her door and she undid the lock.

-She knew who was there, for she’d looked through her pane:
+She knew who it was for she’d looked through her pane: